etherlinkcom/docs/docs/network/smart-rollup-nodes.md

    1. Set the environment variable `SR_DATA_DIR` to the directory where the node should store its local data.
    The default value is `$HOME/.tezos-smart-rollup-node`.

-   1. Initialize the local context by running this command and using the address of the Etherlink Smart Rollup, which you can get from the [Network information](/get-started/network-information) page, and the addresses or Octez client aliases for the operator account and the batcher account:
+   1. Initialize the local context by running this command and using the address of the Etherlink Smart Rollup, which you can get from the [Network information](/get-started/network-information) page, and the address or Octez client alias for the operator account:

       ```bash
       octez-smart-rollup-node init operator config for sr1Ghq66tYK9y3r8CC1Tf8i8m5nxh8nTvZEf \
         with operators \
         operating:$OPERATOR_ACCOUNT \
         cementing:$OPERATOR_ACCOUNT \
-        batching:$BATCHER_ACCOUNT \
         executing_outbox:$OPERATOR_ACCOUNT \
         --history-mode archive \
         --rpc-addr 0.0.0.0 \